Litabeach/Budget-Anywhere/README.md

 ## Description

 An app to add expenses and deposits to a budget with or without an internet connection.
-Built with IndexDB, Mongoose, Mongo.
-Javascript, Express, and Node.js.<br>
+Built with IndexDB, Mongoose, Mongo, MongoDB Atlas, Javascript, Express, and Node.js.<br>
 Check out the app on Heroku: https://budget-anywhere.herokuapp.com/